LSSTDESC/chroma/GettingStarted/index.md

 Dependencies
 ------------

 Chroma is written entirely in Python.
-Once downloaded, there is nothing to install, all python scripts are intended to run from the directory in which they are unpacked.
+Once downloaded, there is nothing to install; all python scripts are intended to run from the directory in which they are unpacked.

 Chroma requires several python libraries to run, although not all libraries are required for all analyses.
-The basic set of dependencies includes
+The basic set of dependencies, required everywhere, are

 - numpy
 - scipy
 - matplotlib

-which will enable one to evaluate chromatic biases and make plots.
+which are sufficient to enable one to evaluate chromatic biases and make plots.

 With the added dependency